-In planning for the security of the nation's maritime strategic accesses, it is necessary to be closely centered on the basic needs raised by the expansion of national interests; to separate these into differing stages, differing sea regions, and differing targets; to analyze and appraise in-depth the effects that maritime strategic accesses in differing sea regions have on our advancing past the island chains and on our maritime routes; and to methodically place our chess pieces $\{tou\ qi\ bu\ zi\}$, make meticulous plans, and avoid adopting tit-for-tat methods, thus gradually forming a favorable strategic situation.
-It is necessary to do a good job of handling the relationships for building and using maritime strategic accesses, between what is current and what is long-term, between the off-shore seas and the high seas, between the southern areas and the northern areas, and between what is local and what is global.
+In planning for the security of the nation's maritime strategic accesses, it is necessary to be closely centered on the basic needs raised by the expansion of national interests; to separate these into differing stages, differing sea regions, and differing targets; to analyze and appraise in-depth the effects that maritime strategic accesses in differing sea regions have on our advancing past the island chains and on our maritime routes; and to methodically place our chess pieces {tou qi bu zi}, make meticulous plans, and avoid adopting tit-for-tat methods, thus gradually forming a favorable strategic situation.
+It is necessary to do a good job of handling the relationships for building and using maritime strategic accesses, between the southern areas and the northern areas, and between what is local and what is global.
 Not only is it necessary to keep the PRC's maritime strategic accesses smooth and safe but it is also necessary to guarantee continued deterrence over maritime accesses.